becker1701/rubyffr/_posts/2015-11-10-install-create-and-deploy-a-jekyll-site-on-heroku.markdown

 layout: post
 title:  "Install, Create and Deploy a Jekyll Site on Heroku"
 date:   2015-11-10 13:47:01 -0800
-categories: jekyll heroku blog
+categories: Jekyll Heroku blog Rack RubyGems Bundler
 author: Brian Becker
 ---

 I wanted to start a blog, and I wanted to do it with a something that I could hack on a little.
-Well, after finally figuring out what Jekyll was and getting it installed on my system, things worked nicley.
+Well, after finally figuring out what Jekyll was and getting it installed on my system, things worked nicely.
 Then I went to push it to Heroku, and KABOOM!
 Combing through other blogs that were fairly current but none that helped in any one configuration, I found a combination of steps to actually get this up and running.
 Hope you find it useful!

 ###What is Jekyll?